 “I started writing about the science of behavior change and its basic focus: that behavior is always conditional.
 To change behavior we need to change conditions – not the animal! – by making the right behavior easier and more reinforcing.
-The wrong question is to ask how to stop problem behavior.
+The wrong question is to ask how to stop the problem behavior.
 The right question is, ‘What do you want the learner to do instead?’ ”

 Dr. Friedman began writing for and presenting information to animal training audiences, explaining the benefits and strengths of using ABA for teaching children with severe behavior disorders, and suggesting that the same approach can be taken with animals of any species.

 One of the most basic standards for professional ABA educators is to use the most positive, least intrusive procedures that are effective for teaching new behaviors.
 Dr. Friedman explains that this standard is upheld in public federal laws that protect children, as well as in the Guidelines for Responsible Conduct for Behavior Analysts.
 She proposes,